opencodeiiita/GoGit-3.0/info.md

 Hello!
-This is Shweta Pandey
+This is Rishika Boinapally
-My hobbies include coding, singing, dancing , sketching, etc.
+I like singing, literature, dancing etc